NukeMail

 TL;DR

-Amazon blocks disposable email to protect its marketplace, prevent review fraud, and comply with financial regulations.
+Amazon blocks disposable email to protect its marketplace, prevent review fraud and comply with financial regulations.

 Marketplace Integrity and Review Fraud

-Financial Compliance and Amazon's Ecosystem
+Financial Compliance and Amazon's platform

 How Amazon's Detection Works